fxboxed/eugo/content/croatia/cities/Dubrovnik/_index.md

 Imagine indulging in a serene spa experience while overlooking the shimmering Adriatic Sea.
 Dubrovnik offers several high-end spa facilities that cater to all ages, whether you're seeking a deep tissue massage to ease tension or a rejuvenating facial.

-Many spas are located in luxury resorts, like [this beachfront hotel in Srebreno](https://www.marriott.com/en-us/hotels/dbvsi-sheraton-dubrovnik-riviera-hotel/overview/), where you can combine wellness treatments with direct beach access. **It's the perfect way to unwind after a day of exploring.**

 ### Yoga Classes on the Beach